ggamb/README-challenge-9/README.md

 * [Questions](#questions)

 ## Description
 This project involves taking existing code provided by the Universtity of Texas at Austin Coding Bootcamp and refactoring it into README generator.
 In this project, I used Node.js and ES6 to create a skeleton of a README based on a user's project, details about the project, and github information.
-In fact, my first commit to this README was made using my own code :)
+After answering the questions, a file titled "README.md" will appear with your generated README file.

+See the video below for an illustrative demonstration of how to use this code.
+The README created in the demo video was the basis for the README in this project!

 ## Installation
 To install this project, you must install [Node.js](https://nodejs.org/en/) and [Inquirer](https://www.npmjs.com/package/inquirer).
+See their respective documentation to ensure that they are installed correctly.

-Once they are installed, simply nagivate to the correct directoy, open the console and type "node index" to run the code.
+Once they are properly installed, clone the code, navigate to the correct directory, open the terminal, and type "node index" to run the code.

 ## Usage
 See this video for an example for how to use this README generator: